westpoint-robotics/multirotor_launch/README.md

   * [mavros](https://github.com/westpoint-robotics/mavros) (branch offboard_yaw_control)
   * [multirotor_transformations](https://github.com/westpoint-robotics/multirotor_transformations) (branch master)

 For mavros dependencies, follow instructions on [mavros](https://github.com/westpoint-robotics/mavros) git page, but make sure you switch to *offboard_yaw_control* branch (there are no such instructions on master branch).
 We modified mavros to allow for offboard yaw control.
 This means that instead of yaw reference, we send yaw rate reference to Pixhawk.
 The link to PX4 stack supporting this modification is given in [Pixhawk section](#pixhawk-setup).
-To be able to communicate with Pixhawk board, add your user to *dialout* group (restart is required for changes to make effect):
+To be able to communicate with the Pixhawk board, add your user to *dialout* group (restart is required for changes to make effect):
 ```
 sudo usermod -a -G dialout <user>
 ```

-In short, multirotor transformation package contains various ROS nodes which provide interfaces between controller node and mavros, and estimation node and optitrack node, etc.
+In short, multirotor transformation package contains various ROS nodes which provide interfaces between controller node and mavros, estimation node and optitrack node, etc.

 If your are using Optitrack stream as UAV pose feedback source, in this setup we use vrpn client package.
 Install vrpn client with:
 ```